tansudasli/spark-sandbox/README.md

 create a GCP (ubuntu 18.04) instance on GCP console, then connect with that server via appropriate SSH ways.
 * `gcloud compute --project .... ssh --zone .... ....`

 on the other hand, spark can be run in many ways.
-I prefer on GCP.
+I did on GCP and Serverless Databricks.
 - [x] standalone, on GCP<br>
       here, you should do some steps on GCP (step-1,2,3,4,5) and on your local machine (step-6)<br> also, open ports: 7070, 4040 on GCP instance firewall